-As someone at high-risk of dying from the virus, I reject these Low-Risker challenges!
+As someone at high-risk of dying from the virus (aka ‘high-risker’), I reject these low-risker challenges!
 I’m over here fighting for my rights to information, healthcare, supplies and to have a say.
 The following are my iso-challenges.

 Challenge 1: #IsoInformed

 It was up to me to make up our household’s restrictions, based mostly on what I’d read online.
-From March, we entered strict lockdown – we only leave home for brief walks and non-avoidable medical appointments and only in a mask.
-I have no idea if we’ve taken the right precautions, but I think as someone who needs to be the most careful during the pandemic, I have the right to government health information that is actually for me.
+From March, we entered strict lockdown.
+We only leave home for brief walks and non-avoidable medical appointments and only in a mask.
+I have no idea if we’ve taken the right precautions.
+I think as someone who needs to be the most careful during the pandemic, I have the right to government health information that is actually for me.

 Challenge 2: #IsoHealthy

 One message I keep hearing from the government is the importance of continued access to healthcare during the pandemic.
-But as a High-Risker, this has been a series of battles.
+As a high-risker, this has been a series of battles.
 For example, at the beginning of the pandemic, I needed a blood test.
-This was one of those tests that involved putting my body through what felt like a ninja-obstacle course – fasting, sitting upright for two hours, etc. However, after completing the ninja-events, the pathology clinic refused to let me enter their building.
+This was one of those tests that involved putting my body through what felt like a ninja-obstacle course; fasting, sitting upright for two hours, etc. However, after completing the ninja-events, the pathology clinic refused to let me enter their building.
 Why?
-Because they mistook my 6 month long cough for a potential symptom of COVID-19.
+Because they mistook my six-month long cough for a potential symptom of COVID-19.

 It took days for my body to recover from the effort of that experience.
 I am now anxious about healthcare visits, particularly because I have chronic fatigue with multiple COVID-like-symptoms.
-My sickly body has the right to healthcare.
-Damn, I think it has the right to priority healthcare during a crisis.
+My body has the right to healthcare.
+Damn, I think I have the right to priority healthcare during a crisis.